tzekid/CodingChallenge/README.md

 ## How to run
-- wrote the repo in a unix environment
+- wrote the repo in an unix environment
 - `$ npm install`
 - `$ npm start`